joanisc/loyaltyCardsOpen/README.md

 Linux App to save and view all your loyalty cards and any kind of card.
 Ready to use with a Linux Phone.

-## Install on Debian/Mobian

-Use the deb package from [here](https://github.com/joanisc/loyaltyCardsOpen/releases)

-Then you can run using the icon as any other app.

 ## Install on any distro with the installation script (Method 1)

 1. Clone or download this repository